Jancy-2006/ass-projects/READme.md

-# 🌐 HTML & CSS Mini Projects
+# 🌐 HTML & CSS Projects

 This repository contains a collection of beginner-friendly web development projects created using HTML and CSS.